 - As a recent example of one of their stock picks that has almost doubled, in November of 2018 they recommended GH which we then bought at $38.22.
-As of June 7, 2019 it closed at $90.85 so that pick is up almost 138% in 7 months.
+As of July 13, 2019 it closed at $86.40 so that pick is up 126% in 8 months.

-- In December 2018, they recommended TLK which is only up 3%.
+- In December 2018, they recommended TLK which is up 15%.
 So far this is a neutral pick, but we will wait and see.

-- Then in February 2019 they recommended APPN but it is only up 1%.
-Another neutral pick.
+- Then in February 2019 they recommended APPN which is up 12%.

-- Then in February 2019 they recommend NTDOY when it was at $35 and it is already up 30% in 3 months.
+- Then in February 2019 they recommend NTDOY when it was at $35 and it is already up 38%.

-THAT type of consistency with a few stocks that double (and just one loser) every 7 months is exactly what every stock investor wants to see.
+THAT type of consistency with a few stocks that double every 7 months is exactly what every stock investor wants to see.

 More Motley Fool Stock Picks From 2016, 2017 & 2018